aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 The desired width of a table or individual cells is defined through the preferred width property.
 That is a preferred width can be specified on individual cells or to the table as a whole.
 This is the size that the element strives to fit.
 In some cases, it may not be possible to fit this exact width, but the real width will come close to this value on most occasions.

-The preferred width property can be expressed in one of several different ways:
+The preferred width property can be expressed in one of numerous different ways:

 |Width Type|Behavior|
 | :- | :- |